bcdev/jpy/README.md

 jpy has been tested with Python 3.4–3.8 and OpenJDK 8 on 64-bit Ubuntu Linux, Windows 10, and macOS.

-The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the [SNAP](http://step.esa.int/) toolbox, the SeNtinel Application Platform project, funded by the [European Space
+The initial development of jpy was driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the [SNAP](http://step.esa.int/) toolbox, the SeNtinel Application Platform project, funded by the [European Space